 This November a new visual Bible hits the shops – The Infographic Bible.
 This book is designed by Karen Sawrey from Carlisle Vineyard.
-We caught up with up with her to find out all about her new book.
+We caught up with her to find out all about her new book.

 Hi Karen, tell us a bit about yourself.

 Well… having worked in central London I am now based in the northern hills of Cumbria which is where I grew up.
 I am passionate about creativity and engaging a visual generation with creative ways to see and digest information.
 Love Jesus, love people, love life!

 I basically love all things paper and ink, working as an illustrator and conceptual designer for print for 24 years and in publishing for 17 of those.
 That experience stretched across different media including: top magazines; Alpha and HTB; global charities like World Vision and Zacharias Trust and publishers including HarperCollins, Hodder & Stoughton and Penguin Random House.

 How did you come up with the idea for this book?

 I had been designing & illustrating for HarperCollins for 9 years when they invited me to pitch for this project in 2013.
 HarperCollins had already published successful Infographic books like ‘Information is Beautiful’ by David McCandless and were considered industry leaders in this genre, their next step was to produce a Bible in this format!
 This was an unbelievable moment for me to be invited to pitch because usually, the author pursues the publisher, not the other way round.

 When I heard what it was my spirit just leapt!
 Not only was it in this visual language which is particularly helpful for those who are visual learners like me, it was to be part of a prestigious set of infographic books by HarperCollins but most of all it was about Jesus… unbelievably above and beyond what I ever dared to dream or hope or imagine!

 I pitched as a co-author (design) and even then I thought… I’m way out of my depth!